Elton John and Tony Blair among mourners at Derek Draper’s funeral

 A key figure in the early years of New Labour in the 1990s, Draper was a former researcher for Lord Peter Mandelson.

-Former Labour MPs such as Lord Mandelson and Ed Balls – who also now works as a GMB presenter – paid their respects.
+Former Labour MPs such as Lord Mandelson and Ed Balls – who also now works as a GMB presenter – paid their respects and Sir Tony gave a speech during the eulogies.

 Mourners also included shadow climate change secretary Ed Miliband, Sir Tony’s wife Cherie Blair and former Number 10 director of communications Alastair Campbell.